 These problems can be easily avoided if you're using low-code technology:

 Building on low code also prevents unnecessary infrastructure technical debt because everything is automatically built in a sustainable way.
 No further architectural changes are needed.

 By far, this is the highest cost of them all.
 The resources you allocate to any SaaS development project are limited.
 And whatever you invest in one part of the project cannot be used in other parts.

 For example, every dollar you use on software development is a dollar that is not being used on marketing, advertising, or content production.

-Let's say you know that using a low-code platform can increase software development effectiveness by 3-5X.
+Let's say you know that using a low-code technology can increase software development effectiveness by 3-5X.
 Then you also know this will lower the software development costs proportionally.

 Because no matter how good your software product really is, if no one hears about it, it will never succeed.

-How much more likely is your SaaS company to succeed?
-How many people can hear about it?
-And how much faster could it grow if you chose the best development tools available today?
+How much more likely is it for your SaaS company to succeed?
+How many more people will it reach?
+And how much faster could it grow if you choose to use the best development technology available today?

 Low-code technology is an absolute game changer when it comes to reducing SaaS development costs.
 And it primarily does this through radical productivity and an extremely short learning curve.

 Specifically, we're talking about an increase in development effectiveness by 3-5X and automatic scalability that doesn't require the DevOps team to grow.
 All of these benefits end up reducing your SaaS development costs.